-A healthy amount of texting after a first date is essential for keeping the momentum going and maintaining interest so you can land a second date.
+A healthy amount of texting after a first date is essential for keeping the momentum alive so you can land a second date.

-So, how often should you be texting this person after a first date?
+How often should you text after a first date?
 The short answer:

 The good news is, there isn’t a strict one-size-fits-all answer to stick to.

 Every situation is unique.
 Some people prefer more texting, others prefer less.
 And sometimes there’s a lot to text about after a first date, other times there isn’t.

 Texting between dates is an artform, and it’s a super important one to master.